dreadlearner/tex/readme.md

 ## structure

-for notes it seems prudent to use the "article" class, while for assignments i will use the "assignments" class.
+i've been using the exam class for homeworks, and i will use memoir for notes.

 ## rebecca turner stuff to take